Top 5 Back-Office Functions That Should Be Automated

 The old ways of managing and supporting business processes are undergoing a paradigm shift.
-Disruptive technologies – like intelligent automation – are helping chief experience officers (CXOs) re-invent their business operations by bringing in optimizations.
+Disruptive technologies – like intelligent automation (RPA+AI) – are helping chief experience officers (CXOs) re-invent their business operations by bringing in optimizations.

 The back office provides vital support and administration to the business and can help create service differentiation with business functions such as IT, HR, and finance.
 Digital-savvy CFOs and CIOs across the globe realize that efforts to transform customer-facing systems and processes are limited without equally effective and integrated back-office operations.
 According to EY estimates, automation of back-office work could provide companies with savings of about 20% to 60% of baseline full-time employee (FTE) costs.